git-mishrarushi/KarmaWISE/README.md

-# AstroAssistant 🌌
+# AstroAssistant
 An astrology-powered personal assistant providing daily horoscopes, personalized advice, and insights based on celestial movements.

-## 🚀 Features
+## Features of AstroAssistant :-
 - **Daily Horoscopes**: Get personalized predictions based on your zodiac sign or natal chart.
 - **Mood Tracking**: Discover how celestial transits impact your mood and energy levels.
 - **Personalized Advice**: Receive tailored suggestions for activities, schedules, and more.
-- **Astrological Insights**: Understand the significance of planetary movements and their effects on you.
+- **Astrological Insights**: Understand the significance of planetary movements and their effects on you and your life.
 - **Conversation Support**: Ask specific questions about your day or future.

 ---

-## 🛠️ Technologies Used
+## Technologies Used here :-
 - **Backend**: Python, Flask/FastAPI
 - **Frontend**: HTML, CSS, JavaScript (optional: React)
 - **AI Models**: OpenAI GPT or Hugging Face for NLP